 Read more about the licensing criteria and an application guide.

 In most cases the application will be processed within 28 business days .

 Existing labour hire providers had until 15 June 2018 to apply for a licence.
 Providers who applied before 15 June 2018 can continue to operate after 15 June while their licence application is being assessed.

-Any new or existing labour hire provider who does not make an application for a licence before 15 June 2018 must not operate as a labour hire provider after 15 June 2018 until a licence has been granted.
+Any new or existing labour hire provider who does not make an application for a licence before 15 June 2018 must not provide labour hire services after 15 June 2018 until a licence has been granted.